bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/examples/akka_basic_examples.md

 This example showcases how you can get an `ActorRef` using an [actorSelection](learn_to_code/java/akka/akka_basics?id=actorselection) and an `Identity` object.
 This example uses [this particular pom.xml file for Maven](learn_to_code/java/akka/akka_basic_examples?id=pomxml) and 5 other files (all 5 .java files are in the same directory):
 * AkkaDev.java - This houses the `main()` function and will create the actor system and the world.
 It will also launch all other actors.
 * inquiringActor.java - This will send an `Identify` to `actorOne`, `actorTwo`, and `actorThree` and then process each response, saving the `ActorRef`.
-* actorOne.java - Will respond to a request to print who it is, as well as respond to an `Indentify` request.
+* actorOne.java - Will respond to a request to print who it is, as well as respond to an `Identify` request.
-* actorTwo.java - Will respond to a request to print who it is, as well as respond to an `Indentify` request.
+* actorTwo.java - Will respond to a request to print who it is, as well as respond to an `Identify` request.
-* actorThree.java - Will respond to a request to print who it is, as well as respond to an `Indentify` request.
+* actorThree.java - Will respond to a request to print who it is, as well as respond to an `Identify` request.

 ## AkkaDev.java (Finding an Actor)